gjbex/training-material/Fortran/IO/README.md

 1. `stream_read_write_test`: writes unformatted records to an external file, and reads the data back in for verification using the file position in stream mode.
+1. `read_test`: C program to illustrate that data written by a Fortran program using unformatted stream I/O can be read correctly.

 How to build?
 -------------